trueheart78/trueheart78.com/games.md

   - Fen <img src=“/assets/images/site-heart.webp” height=“16” width=“16” />
   - Wonderful Vita title.
   - Definitely an A.
+1. Wolfenstein: The New Blood (PS4)
+  - A completely different take on the series.
+  - Quite enjoyable.
+  - Solid B.

 <!-- beaten:end -->
 <a name='jettisoned'></a>